 After you have made the purchase, you can download the photos and start using them in your projects.
 Be sure to follow the terms of the license, which may include requirements such as crediting the photographer or using the photos in a specific way.

 There are four types of stock images:

-Photos or photographs are a visual representation of an object, person, place, or idea.
+- Photos or photographs are visual representations of an object, person, place, or idea.
 Photos convey information about people, places, objects, and ideas.
 They can be static or dynamic, still or animated.
 You can take photos by taking them yourself—you need a camera, a lens, and a lot of time.
 Stock photos are cheaper and time-saving alternatives; you pay a few cents for a professional photo.